What is it?

 Mooting is a rewarding co-curricular activity to develop skills inherent to the legal profession as well as aiding your future legal studies.
 Students are welcome and encouraged to compete, whether they have competed in the Junior Moot previously or not.
 Participation is highly esteemed throughout the legal profession, and a great way to enhance your resume and confidence.

-The Senior Mooting Competition runs in the Autumn session at UOW.
-Further dates will be made available on our social media channels and on our calendar.
+Further information and dates will be made available through our social media channels and published onto our calendar.

 2018 – Holly Johnston and Analise Ritchie